YasirKhan224/Sales-Analysis-and-Customer-Insights-for-a-Multi-Department-Grocery-Chain/README.md

 Detailed Analysis: Examine sales performance by department, location, and product category.
 Analyze customer purchasing patterns and the impact of marketing strategies.

-Dashboard Creation: Develop an interactive dashboard in Microsoft Excel that visualizes the key insights and metrics.
-Include visualizations such as charts, graphs, and pivot tables to represent sales trends, customer   behavior, and promotional impact.
+Dashboard Creation: Develop an interactive dashboard in Power Bi that visualizes the key insights and metrics.
+Include visualizations such as charts, graphs, and pivot tables to represent sales trends, customer behavior,and promotional impact.

 Actionable Insights and Recommendations: Based on the analysis, provide recommendations for improving sales strategies, enhancing customer experience, and optimizing promotional activities.